 The calculations for the shoreline analysis are displayed in a black and white colorramp.
-The LRR coloramp displays rates of change of meters per year.
-The NSM coloramp displays the distance of measurements in meters.
+The LRR colorramp displays rates of change of meters per year.
+The NSM colorramp displays the distance of measurements in meters.
 The DSAS calculations follows the standard that a negative rate implies erosion and a positivie rate implies accretion.
 The interpretation of the results go as follows.